javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 alert(h);      // 200
 ```

-### The rest operator
+### The rest pattern "..."

 What if the object has more properties than we have variables?
 Can we take some and then assign the "rest" somewhere?

-Using the rest operator with objects is not supported by some older browsers (use Babel to polyfill it), but works in modern ones.
+We can use the rest pattern, just like we did with arrays.
+It's not supported by some older browsers (IE, use Babel to polyfill it), but works in modern ones.

 It looks like this: